Amazon Basics

 - 4. Store dry: Always store the vacuum in a dry area and avoid reinstalling damp components.

-When to stop: Persistent odor after full cleaning may indicate deep contamination; replacing filters and, if necessary, the dust bin is recommended.
+When to stop: Persistent odor after thorough cleaning may indicate deep contamination; replacing filters and, if necessary, the dust bin is recommended.

 Advertisements